CBaquero/web/InformalReadings.md

 For each session a paper is chossen by a prospective _Reader_ and communicated in advance.
 During the session the _Reader_ describes the paper (possibly, but not necessarily, using slides) in order to start a brief discussion on the topic.
 Sessions will be limited to one hour.

 Session proposals should be sent to any of the organizers, for scheduling.

+A [mailing list](https://groups.google.com/g/informal-readingsup) is hosted in google groups, please ask one organizer to be added.

 ## Location